Grand Challenge Selection

 2. Multidisciplinary Competency

-Having no departments, Thayer offers many courses that are multidisciplinary by design.
+Having a single integrated department of engineering, Dartmouth offers many courses that are multidisciplinary by design.
 Examples include required undergraduate core courses in lumped and distributed systems that encompass fields normally not addressed in a single course.

-Because the Dartmouth and Thayer undergraduate curricula provide such a strong multidisciplinary education, students in the GCSP will be deemed to have achieved multidisciplinary competency upon completion of the AB degree in Engineering Sciences.
+Because Dartmouth's undergraduate engineering curriculum provides such a strong multidisciplinary education, students in the GCSP will be deemed to have achieved multidisciplinary competency upon completion of the AB degree in engineering sciences.

 As part of the application process, students will document a minimum of 3 courses that they plan to take/have taken that are related to their selected Grand Challenge.